 Avoid Heat Exhaustion on the Homestead

-The Right Tool for the Job
+#1: Use the Right Tool for the Job

 First, we bought a used chipper.
 We took it to a repair shop to get some needed maintenance, only to find out that it was 27 years old!
-Despite the company that originally manufactured it being out of business, two expert equipment mechanics and some new parts got it working fine.
+Despite the company that originally manufactured it being out of business, 2 expert equipment mechanics and some new parts got it working fine.

 In the meantime, I was working with the chipper.
 All it could do was shred the ends of anything over 1-1/2 inches.
 That meant that I had to lop off the branches that could fit in the chipper.
-Anything that was too big was laid aside to use in the dead hedge we are building.
+Anything that was too big was laid aside to use in the dead hedge we were building.

-Take Frequent Breaks
+#2: Take Frequent Breaks

 We took a break to get some water and sit down.
 After about 10 minutes, we started to go at it again.

 This time we only lasted about an hour.
-We took a longer break, had more to drink and tried to get some more done.
+We took a longer break, had more to drink, and tried to get some more done.
 Each time we would start, the amount of work got shorter and the breaks got longer.

 I felt really hot and my heart was beating faster than normal, even when I sat down in the shade.
-By about 3 PM we were both exhausted.
+By about 3:00 p.m., we were both exhausted.

-Know When to Stop
+#3: Know When to Stop

 We went to a restaurant and I sat in the air conditioning, sipping water with lemon as my body cooled down.
 It took about half an hour to start feeling better.
-I had a light lunch with fruit and vegetables and then we were on the road back home.
+I had a light lunch with fruit and vegetables, and then we were on the road back home.

 The Facts About Heat Exhaustion

-According to the WebMD website, “Heat Exhaustion” occurs after exposure to high temperatures and is often accompanied by dehydration.
-Actual heat exhaustion can include symptoms of headache, loss of consciousness, nausea, vomiting and muscle cramps.
+According to the WebMD website, heat exhaustion occurs after exposure to high temperatures and is often accompanied by dehydration.
+Actual heat exhaustion can include symptoms of headache, loss of consciousness, nausea, vomiting, and muscle cramps.